Itsy Docs

 1. Record manual payments when customers pay by bank transfer or cash

-2. View online payments received through Stripe, Teya, or Rapyd
+2. View online payments received through Stripe, Teya, Rapyd, or Straumur

 3. Record refunds against existing payments